 Ensure your anchor text is keyword rich (but vary it) to strengthen rankings.
 If you’re unsure of which words are suitable for anchor text on a certain page, you can use an SEO tool, such as Ahrefs.

 Internally link the first mention of the word or phrase (that way internal links will appear higher on the page)

 Avoid using too many internal links on one page as it looks spammy (Google Webmaster Guidelines advise no more than 100 links on a page).

 If you aren’t sure how best to identify opportunities for internal linking, here are a few tips we share with our content writers:

-As mentioned earlier, you can use Google Search Console to find out which pages are getting tons of internal links, and which aren’t.
+As previously mentioned, you can use Google Search Console to find out which pages are getting tons of internal links, and which aren’t.
 You can use this to structure your internal linking strategy moving forward and make sure you aren’t over-linking to lower priority pages.

 You should be doing an internal linking audit a few times a year to make sure you are on top of internal linking, as it is easy to neglect going back into old pages to update internal links to new posts or landing pages you have created.

-Sometimes you may need to add extra content in order to have an opportunity to link internally to an important page.
-Just make sure that the content you add is relevant and useful to the page- you don’t want to add things for the sake of it, people will notice!
+Occasionally, you may need to add content to your site to create the opportunity to link internally to an important page.
+Just make sure that the content you add is relevant and useful to the page—users will notice if you’re adding empty content just for the sake of it.

 Including internal links on your website is vital for boosting Google ranking, improving user experience and establishing authority on your chosen topics.
 By following the best practices for link building described in this article, you will be improving your overall SEO strategy.

 Orignally written by Abby Chinery in 2019, and updated for 2021 by Charlotte Osborn.